 - 1 teaspoon salt

-In a small saucepan, with the flame off, whisk the tapioca, rum, vanilla, salt and a little of the coconut cream until the tapioca is completely dissolved.
+In a small saucepan, with the flame off, whisk the tapioca, rum, vanilla and salt, until the mixture is completely smooth.

-Turn on the flame, Add the remaining coconut cream and sugar, and bring to a boil, stirring.
+Turn on the flame, Add the coconut cream and sugar, and bring to a boil, stirring.